By: Sadig El-Tigani

 The ninth iteration of the Cairo Jazz Festival, one of the largest annual musical events in the country, kicked off with powerful performances from The Cairo Big Band Society, Mathias Heise Quadrillion and Eftekasat on September 26.

-The festival, founded in 2009 by musician and producer Amro Salah, ran for two days and included performances by bands hailing from Egypt, Denmark, Japan, Netherlands, Hungary and Portugal.
+The festival, founded in 2009 by musician and producer Amro Salah, ran for two days and included performances by bands hailing from Egypt, Denmark, Japan, Netherlands, Hungary and Portugal and celebrates Jazz, stemming originally from the music of black women of America.

 The festival is a musical experiment of how people from different backgrounds adapt jazz music by adding their own ethnic and regional sounds to its traditional bearings.